Miscellaneous Questions #20

 Q. How many spare magazines is enough for my rifle and pistol?

 A. As a noted firearms instructor once said, "You can't have too many magazines."
-At a minimum I think you should you should have 4--1 in the gun, 2 reloads, and a spare.
-I feel comfortable with 8 magazines for combat arms and 3 for detachable magazine hunting arms, but I confess to having an awful lot of magazines.
-While we are on the subject, remember to clean and inspect your magazines regularly and to rotate your loaded ready-magazines.
+At a bare minimum I think you should you should have 4--1 in the gun, 2 reloads, and a spare.
+I feel comfortable with 9 magazines for combat rifles and 3 for detachable magazine hunting arms, and 6 for pistol, but I confess to having an awful lot of magazines.
+While we are on the subject, remember to clean and inspect your magazines regularly and to rotate your loaded ready-magazines now and then

 Q. How long will the springs in loaded magazines last?

-A. A lot depends on the quality of the magazine spring so there is no pat answer.
+A. A lot depends on the quality of the magazine spring and the number of times the spring is cycled, so there is no pat answer.
+A metallurgist friend told me that it was "cycling" the spring that wore it out and that a spring, simply compressed and left would take a set but then not weaken any further.
 In the early 1980s I was given 3 loaded M1911 magazine full of RA18 rounds.
 The magazines were the old style with the cavalry lanyard loop on their base so they were probably as old as the ammunition.
 To my amazement all three magazines functioned flawlessly and all 21 rounds of ammo fired.
-I've had M1 carbine magazines and M14 magazines that had been left full for years and all worked.
+I've had M1 carbine, M16, and M14 magazines that had been left full for years and all worked.
 On the other hand I have seen cheap after market magazines fail after being loaded for a year.
-I would rotate (and check) magazines every 6 months just to be on the safe side.
+I would rotate (and check) magazines every 6 months to a year just to be on the safe side.

 Q. How much of the target does my front sight cover at a given distance?